Best Toys for Scottish Terrier

 Physical Exercise Recommendations for Scottish Terrier

 Physical activity for Scottish Terrier should reflect their moderate (30-45 min daily) exercise needs and Small (18-22 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Scottish Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Fatigue signals: heavy breathing, slowing movement, resistance to continuing, lying down during activity.
 Scottish Terrier dogs with independent, confident, spirited traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Scottish Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Scottish Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Scottish Terrier